A Perspective on Time towards Wireless 6G: Timing in Point-to-Point Communication Models

 Some of the assumptions for the Shannon model, listed above, can easily be generalized.
 For example, instead of assuming that the receiver decodes the message instantly, we can assume that there is a certain decoding time $T_d$, potentially dependent on the actual received signal (e.g., resulting from a number of iterations of a belief propagation decoder due to noisy reception) as well as on the content of the data (e.g., with the use of unequal error protection).

-The assumptions 2 and 3 follow from the simplified functioning of the \gls{hl} in Shannon's model.
+Assumptions 2 and 3 follow from the simplified functioning of the \gls{hl} in Shannon's model.
 The transmitter at the \gls{ll} obeys the command to transmit the data, not questioning its effectiveness or ultimate interpretation by the receiver.
-Yet, the model does offer the freedom to perform source coding and thus address the problem of statistical estimation.
+In principle, the model does offer the freedom to perform source coding and thus address the problem of statistical estimation.
+However, to in order to characterize the source coding operation in terms of timing, one needs to enrich the model by introducing a time processing/computing related to the source coding operation.